-But be warned, the road is getting bumpy now – we now usually need to change the applications and also the surrounding bits and we’re doing sharding, meaning data does not live on a single node anymore so SQL aggregates over all data can get quirky.
-Also we’re mostly extending the rock-solid core PostgreSQL with 3rd-party extensions or using forks with constraining characteristics, so you might have to re-define and re-import the data and you might need to learn some new query constructs and forget some standard PostgreSQL ones…so generally be prepared to pull out a bit of hair if you’ve got any left:) But OK, here some projects that you should know of.
+But be warned, the road is getting bumpy now: we now usually need to change the applications and also the surrounding bits; we’re doing sharding, meaning data does not live on a single node anymore, so SQL aggregates over all data can get quirky.
+Also we’re mostly extending the rock-solid core PostgreSQL with 3rd-party extensions or using forks with constraining characteristics, so you might have to re-define and re-import the data and you might need to learn some new query constructs and forget some standard PostgreSQL ones…so generally be prepared to pull out a bit of hair if you’ve got any left:) But OK, here are some projects that you should know of.

 Postgres extensions/derivatives for multi-terabyte scale-out

 This kind of “old school” solution was created and battle tested in Skype (huge user of Postgres by the way!) by scaling an important cluster to 32 nodes, so it obviously works pretty well.
 The main upside, on the other hand, is that all data and data access is sharded for you automatically after you pick a stored procedure parameter as shard key and you can use all of the standard Postgres features…with the downside that, well, all data access needs to go over PL/pgSQL stored procedures which most developers, I guess, are not so versed in.
 In short PL/Proxy is just some glue to get the stored procedure call to reach the correct shard so the performance penalty is minimal.
 Does not support Postgres 11 yet though …